iotaledger/iota-wiki/docs/learn/governance/shimmer-governance-intro.md

 #### The Hornet - INX participation Plugin

 - This feature can be activated as a [plugin](/hornet/2.0.0-rc.6/inx-plugins/participation/welcome) in every Hornet Shimmer node and enables node operators to participate in the decentralized counting and verification of on-chain Governance votes.
-  - Node operators can add proposals due for an on-chain vote through an easy interface by uploading the unique proposal ID to their node.
+  - Node operators can add proposals that are due for an on-chain vote through an easy interface by uploading the unique proposal ID to their node.
   - Counting of votes is based on a time-based accumulation.
-For each milestone (every 5 seconds) that a node finds a vote on a UTXO Output, the SMR tokens sitting on that output and the vote statement (proposal ID, question, and answer) are registered by the nodes and added to the count for that output in an internal database.
+Each milestone (every 5 seconds) that a node finds a vote on a UTXO Output, the SMR tokens sitting on that output and the vote statement (proposal ID, question, and answer) are registered by the nodes and added to the count for that output in an internal database.
 This leads to a time-based growth of casted votes, meaning the longer a voter participates with SMR tokens in a vote, the more votes are counted for the voter.
-  - Node operators are always able to access this counting data and verify the correct counting of votes by comparing their count to other node operators' counts.
+  - Node operators are always able to access this counting data and verify the correct counting of votes by comparing their count to other node operators counts.

 #### The Firefly Governance function